 The JTVA Board of Directors is a passionate and dedicated group of people working with tremendous enthusiasm to build the organization.
 Collectively, they bring decades of experience in the performing arts, finance, marketing, and academia.

-VICE-CHAIR - JAMES GEE
+Secretary - JAMES GEE

 James Gee is a native of the San Francisco Bay Area, and has spent much of the past ten years performing in musical theatre and opera productions.
 He met James Toland as a cast member of Miss Saigon, where James Toland was the vocal director.
 Gee is currently a voice student of Mr. Toland, and has recently performed the roles of Spoletta (Tosca) and Goro (Madame Butterfly).
 Mr. Gee is a vice-president and finance manager in Wells Fargo's Virtual Channels group, providing financial guidance to the bank's internet and mobile-banking business.
 He calls Clayton home, and lives with his wife Susan and daughter Kamryn.